Sometimes less is more when it comes to cannabis consumption.

 More benefits, fewer side effects.

-Lower cannabis doses could be the answer for Michigan dispensary visitors who want to maximize benefits, minimize side effects, and avoid feeling high.
+Lower cannabis doses could be the answer for Michigan provisioning center visitors who want to maximize benefits, minimize side effects, and avoid feeling high.

 That’s where microdosing comes in.